Hypnic Jerks: How To Avoid Waking With A Jolt

 • Anxiety or stress.

-• Intense physical work or exercise.
+• Fatigue, such as from intense physical work or exercise.

 Is it caused by another condition?

-Some of the possibilities they suggest include:
+Some of the differential diagnoses they say should be identified include:

 • Nocturnal seizures.

-• Non-epileptic seizures.
+• Nonepileptic seizures.

 • Parasomnias.